A.C.N.M. Foundation, Inc. Scholarships and Awards

 This award provides a monetary grant that allows CNM/CMs actively enrolled in doctoral or post-doctoral studies to pursue graduate education and research.
 Initiated and funded for 10 years by Ortho-McNeil Pharmaceutical, more recently funding has come from The Teresa Marsico Endowed Scholarship.
 If Marsico funding is used, more specific eligibility criteria may apply because priority is to be given to minority students.

 Sandy Woods Scholarship for Advanced Study – For Midwives of Color

 This scholarship was established in honor of Sandy Woods, CNM, of Roosevelt Hospital on her retirement.
 It is awarded to midwives of color (CNM/CM) who are enrolled in doctoral education.

 Other Student Opportunities

 Varney Participant Award

 This award enables student midwives to attend and participate in the ACNM Annual Meeting under the mentorship of an established leader in the field of midwifery.
 Originally the mentor was Helen Varney Burst; for whom the award is named; now the mentor is Mary Brucker.

-This award is given to SNMs who participate in the OnGoing Group’s student project in which they meet and interview an elder midwife and record her/his story.
-Three awards are given annually to recognize excellence for students who submit an essay about what they learned for the midwife they interviewed and how their listening to the senior midwife may influence their midwifery career.
+This award is given to SNMs who participate in the Midwifery Legacy Project in which they meet and interview an elder midwife and record her/his story.
+Three awards are given annually to recognize excellence for students who submit an essay about what they learned from the midwife they interviewed and how their listening to the senior midwife may influence their midwifery career.